-\textbf{Architecture Overview.} In traditional CoGAN, the generators share only the bottom layers so that the GANs learn to deal with high-level concepts in the same manner.
-This also helps in learning the joint distribution of data samples.
-Unlike CoGAN, we propose to use a fully shared generator for seen-unseen domains in the proposed BMCoGAN.
-So, the main component of BMCoGAN is the shared Generator $G$.
 Moreover, contrary to CoGAN, our shared generator $G$ is conditioned on the class semantic vectors for generating visual features.
-The shared structure of the generator helps to learn to handle low to high-level features for both domains in a similar manner, which is crucial for our problem setting and encourages the joint distribution learning paradigm.
-The Generator $G$ plays important role in accomplishing both task 1 and 2.
+The shared generator helps to learn to handle low to high-level features for both domains in a similar manner, which is crucial for our problem setting and encourages the joint distribution learning paradigm.
+The generator $G$ plays an important role in accomplishing Tasks 1 and 2.

-To introduce bidirectional mapping within the CoGAN structure, we place two separate Regressors ($R_s$ and $R_u$).
-The Regressors map visual features to their corresponding class semantic vectors.
-Following the structure of CoGAN, we introduce partial weight shared Coupled Discriminators ($D_s$ and $D_u$) in the network.
-In contrary to CoGAN, the job of the Coupled Discriminators is to learn to distinguish between the real and reconstructed class semantic vectors.
+To introduce bidirectional mapping within the CoGAN structure, we place two separate regressors ($R_s$ and $R_u$).
+The regressors map visual features to their corresponding class semantic vectors.
+Following the structure of CoGAN, we introduce partial weight shared coupled discriminators ($D_s$ and $D_u$) in the network.
+Contrary to CoGAN, the coupled discriminators' job is to learn to distinguish between the real and reconstructed class semantic vectors.
 We utilize adversarial loss to relate these components.
-In particular, the Generator and the Regressors combinedly generate class semantic vectors through bidirectional mapping and try to deceive the Coupled Discriminators.
-On the other hand, the Coupled Discriminators try to recognize real or generated class semantic vectors.
+In particular, the generator and the regressors combinedly generate class semantic vectors through bidirectional mapping and try to deceive the coupled discriminators.
+On the other hand, the coupled discriminators try to recognize real or generated class semantic vectors.

-The proposed method also has a feature Discriminator $D$, which learns to separate real and generated visual features for the seen classes.
-The Generator $G$ and Discriminator $D$ interacts with each other adversarially.
-We adopt Wasserstein Generative Adversarial optimization for this supervision.
+The proposed method also has a feature discriminator $D$, which learns to separate real and generated visual features for the seen classes.
+The generator $G$ and discriminator $D$ interacts with each other adversarially.
+We adopt Wasserstein generative adversarial optimization for this supervision.